 With Carl's drive for music and honing his skills on drums, he modeled his playing after two of his drummer idols, John Bonham & Neil Peart.
 In 1979, after playing in local groups (such as "Wizard" & "Slave" featuring a then unknown guitarist Chris Holms ( WASP)) from the San Gabriel Valley of California, Carl met bassist Bob Loza and joined Razu, a popular band that had a huge following and who played along side many well known acts such as Van Halen Yesterday & Today and Sky People.
 They had won a Battle of the Bands at Gazzaris in Hollywood. " We turned down the prize because Phil Spector or someone on that level was in on this & would have produced our album and offered a horrible deal!"
 The band thrived until the departure of Guitarist Chris Eads, and from there, the group seemed to lose its way.

 As with many groups, the fruits of their labor were short lived, and Carl left the group & met back up with bassist Bob Loza (RAZU) to form HEROES IN LOVE, this was an band with writing that was seldom found in unsigned groups.
-After years of running in circles, the guys decided to call it a day and disbanded.
+The band played the local circuit for a few years and were able to release a demo of well written songs which included "Touch The Blade" and "Is This Your Love" which peaked the interest of an A&R executive from a top ten record company.
+Unfortunately at this time, for reasons unknown, the guitarist & main songwriter for the group decided to make an untimely exit from the group, which left the rest of the band treading water.
+After much thought and the years of running in music circles, the remainder of the band decided to call it a day and disbanded.
 Rumor has it the boys may try to record long distance via the web, we'll see.
 Some embers never die,they just smoulder.....

-Rumor has it the new group consists of either real band members, or of the multiple voices in Carl's head, the jury is still out on that one .....and this story continues....
+Rumor has it this new group consists of either real band members, or of the multiple voices in Carl's head, the jury is still out on that one .....but this story continues....

 Talk about taking the road less traveled – jack-of-all-trades Carl Elizondo is only interested in success one way: his way.
 How else can you describe an artist who has played in thriving bands that have sold records, toured the country, even opened for Metallica… yet keeps breaking away to make the music he feels deep within; “music about his dreams and nightmares.”
 Elizondo, a drummer by trade has found musical glory in the past by admitingly “submitting to the ideas” of whatever band he was in at the time.
 Elizondo soon realized it was not the recognition he was playing for, but instead for the fact that the music is his life’s blood.
 This uncompromising drive is what allowed him to not only learn how to record and produce his own music, but to play the guitar, bass and keyboards as well.
 The unbeaten path indeed.
 There’s more than drive and passion behind the work of Elizondo – his influences are impressive as well, drawing mainly from both The Beatles and Oasis.
 He explains that he “has always loved the older Brit sound; it reminds him of a time of discovery.”
 You can hear this style, mixed in with some “psychedelic reverberations and a hint of India… birthing fresh ideas based on a familiar sound” on both of the albums “The Crystal & the Cross” and the upcoming “The Tomes of Lore.”